-The choice is practically unlimited with Spain being so diverse in terms of its geography and the lifestyle it offers.
+The choice is practically unlimited, with Spain being so diverse in terms of its geography and the lifestyle it offers.

 Depending on your tastes and ideals, there might be no clear leader.
-The competition among Spanish cities for “the best city to live in” award is tough.
+The competition among Spanish cities for the “best city to live in” award is tough.

-On the plus side, each Spanish city has its own distinct character and rhythm, so when in doubt, you can always take a holiday and try out your favourites to see which city has the biggest appeal to you personally.
+On the plus side, each Spanish city has its own distinct character and rhythm, so when in doubt, you can always take a holiday and try out your favorites to see which city has the biggest appeal to you personally.

-One thing that most Spanish cities have in common is that they are all very walkable cities with excellent public transportation and an abundance of activities and cultural offerings for young professionals, families and retirees.
+One thing that most Spanish cities have in common is that they are all very walkable cities with excellent public transportation and an abundance of activities and cultural offerings for young professionals, families, and retirees.

-For many sun-starved northern Europeans, this fact alone puts Madrid high up on the list of most desirable cities to live in Spain.
+For many sun-starved northern Europeans, this fact alone puts Madrid on the list of most desirable cities in Spain.